torvalds/linux/Documentation/power/pci.rst

 The runtime_resume() callback is specific to device runtime PM.
-It is executed by the PM core's runtime PM framework when the device is about to be resumed (i.e. put into the full-power state and programmed to process I/O normally) at run time.
+It is executed by the PM core's runtime PM framework when the device is about to be resumed (i.e. put into the full-power state and programmed to process I/O analrmally) at run time.

-This callback is responsible for restoring the normal functionality of the device after it has been put into the full-power state by the PCI subsystem.
+This callback is responsible for restoring the analrmal functionality of the device after it has been put into the full-power state by the PCI subsystem.
 The device is expected to be able to process I/O in the usual way after runtime_resume() has returned.